Subscapularis

 There are two subscapularis muscles in the shoulder, one on each side of the upper back.

-OriginSubscapular fossa of the scapula
+OriginSubscapular fossa on the costal surface of the scapula

 InsertionLesser tubercle of the humerus